kirlf/CSP/FEC/README.md

 > Very interesting research can be found also in [\[7\]](https://publik.tuwien.ac.at/files/publik_262129.pdf) where capabilities of Turbo convolutional, LDPC and Polar codes are considered.

+### 5G: candidates

+According to "3GPP RAN1 meeting #87 final report".
+3GPP.
+Retrieved 31 August 2017.:

+- Polar codes are considered as the most appropriate candidate for Control Plane FEC

+- LDPC codes are considered as the most appropriate candidate for User Plane FEC

 ### Reference

 [1] Moon, Todd K. "Error correction coding."
 Mathematical Methods and Algorithms.
 Jhon Wiley and Son (2005).